-Emily has won numerous awards, including being recognized as one of the Most Influential Women in Silicon Valley (SV Business Journal, 2013), one of the Top Women Leaders in Technology Law (The Recorder newspaper, 2014 & 2015), one of the World’s Leading IP Strategists (Intellectual Asset Magazine (IAM, 2015 & 2016), Legal Impact Winner (Asian Law Alliance, 2016), Legal Momentum Women of Achievement honoree (2015) and was selected to be part of the Direct Women Board Institute program (2015).
-The Recorder named eBay as Winner for Patent Strategy for Large Companies (2014) and IAM awarded eBay for its exceptional patent quality (2014).
+She has won numerous awards, including being named one of the Most Influential Women in Silicon Valley (SV Business Journal), a top Women Leaders in Tech Law (The Recorder), one of the World’s Leading IP Strategists, a Legal Impact Winner, Multicultural Leadership Award recipient, Legal Momentum Women of Achievement honoree and Direct Women Board Institute program.

 She enjoys spending time with family, friends and church, and she and her family are avid dog lovers and currently have four rescue dogs at home.
 They also support the Hope Technology School, a full inclusion school for special needs children.